fstnetwork/Service-Friendly-Token-Standard/MinStandard/English/README.md

 As ERC-20 only specifies the interface and has lack the requirements and suggestion for real-world practices.
 While building on top of the ERC-20 standard, we have encountered a few challenges and after finding the solution, we decided to infuse our solution into this standard.
 For entreprise users and Token end-users, a vivid operating logic and low-cost is a must, with that in mind, we have implemented several optimisation for storage.
 Taking `accounts` as an example, we have changed the mapping of accounts to only read the struct of the reference and only to take the necessary data, by doing this, the process would be lighter compared to read the all accounts-related mappings.

-We have also made improvements on security, specifically on preventing front-running attack by the `spender`, when the token holder is assigning `allowance`.
-If this process is not checked, the process of assigning `allowance` from 1,000 to 500, in a front-running attack scenario, the attacker would first spend 1,000 that was previously assigned, and as the token holder  approve another 500, making the `allowance`: **1,000 -> 0 -> 500**.
+We have also made improvements on security, specifically on preventing front-running attack by the `spender`, when the Token holder is assigning `allowance`.
+If this process is not checked, the process of assigning `allowance` from 1,000 to 500, in a front-running attack scenario, the attacker would first spend 1,000 that was previously assigned, and as the Token holder  approve another 500, making the `allowance`: **1,000 -> 0 -> 500**.

 In a safer environment, the requirement before approve a new value, at least under the ERC-20 interface, the `allowance` would return to 0.
 While this mechanism makes it safer, but this would mean that 2 Ethereum transactions would be needed.
-However we would suggest to utilize the interface of `expectedValue`, as both `increaseAllowance` and `decreaseAllowance` are in risk of front-running attack.
+However we would suggest to utilise the interface of `expectedValue`, as both `increaseAllowance` and `decreaseAllowance` are in risk of front-running attack.

 ### The improvements made to make a Token service-friendly

 First of all, we intentionally named the function as `transferAndCall`, instead of function overload, that is because the definition of `transfer` is from one account to another account, sometimes even a smart contract, which is logical, as some kinds of the procedures must first sent to the smart contract, awaiting for the next step (the next transaction).

-However if we prohibit ERC-20 `transfer` just because of too many tokens are sent to a smart contract that are unable to transfer the token, it would be putting the cart before the horse.
-As this is not the fault of ERC-20 but the fault of the one who transfers the tokens and the service provider.
+However if we prohibit ERC-20 `transfer` just because of too many Tokens are sent to a smart contract that are unable to transfer the Token, it would be putting the cart before the horse.
+As this is not the fault of ERC-20 but the fault of the one who transfers the Tokens and the service provider.

 We intentionally used a different terms to express different functionality, most importantly different aims and different motives.
 Because we wanted to make Token-related transaction and transfer process to be intuitive and easy to plan, we have allow the mechanism for receiving smart contract to perform continuous actions and to replace the original calldata with the correct calldata by force, thus no one would be able to abuse any resources.